 Ellis is currently the target of a massive bounty, so an army of ruthless thugs, mercenaries, and other unsavory folk are on the hunt for her.
 Nadie has a special job, however.
-While she claims to also be hunting the bounty, she actually takes Ellis along with her and begins protecting her.
-Ellis wants to reach an undefined place “to the south”, so the two steal jeep and begin traveling in that direction.
+While she claims to also be hunting the bounty, she actually decides to protect Ellis instead.
+Since Ellis wants to reach an undefined place “to the south”, the two of them steal a jeep and begin traveling in that direction.

 #2 Old school Bee Train

 El Cazador was made by studio Bee Train in 2007 as part of its trifecta of “girls with guns” anime, with its related shows being Noir and Madlax.
 Directed by the studio’s backbone Koichi Mashimo and with support from other great staff like key animator Mutsume Sasaki (Canaan, Code Geass), it’s hardly a surprise that El Cazador turned out looking pretty damn good.

 Being a gunslinging road trip across Middle and South America, the style and feel are also vastly different compared to its sister shows, while also benefiting from the experience gathered from making them.
 Bee Train was a fantastic studio back in the day and their anime originals were always creative shows worth watching for the sheer creativity alone.
 This certainly applies to El Cazador as well.